katarzynagodlewska/verydeli/README.md

 * [Setup](#setup)

 ## General info
-Food delivery application using ASP .NET Core, and Vue.js
+Food delivery application using ASP .NET Core and Vue.js

 ## Technologies
 Project is created with: